oddle-developer/oddle-android-challenge/README.md

 2. The use of the following tech stacks is mandatory
     - Native Android
     - Kotlin (not Java)
-    - Jetpack Compose (UI must be built with Jetpack Compose)
+    - Jetpack Compose (UI must be strictly built with Jetpack Compose)

 3. Long-running tasks such as network calls or disk operations must be performed with Kotlin coroutines